-\In 2019, State Street created an engagement and voting screen that leverages R-Factor, their proprietary scoring system.
+\In 2019, State Street created an engagement and voting screen that leverages R-Factor, its proprietary scoring system.
 R-Factor measures the performance of a company's business operations and governance as it relates to financially material and industry-specific ESG risk factors, as defined by the Sustainability Accounting Standards Board (SASB).
-Since the 2020 proxy season, they started taking action against board members at companies in the S&P 500, FTSE 350, ASX 100, TOPIX 100, and STOXX 600 indices that are laggards based on their R-Factor scores and that cannot articulate how they plan to improve their score. \\In 2020, State Street Global Advisors' team implemented a proactive screen to identify portfolio companies in their key markets that do not comply with their country-specific governance codes.
-The screen's methodology centres around the R-Factor Corporate Governance score component (CorpGov), leveraging their proprietary framework to develop insights and drive their engagements with companies identified as laggards based on their low-ranking scores relative to their domestic and global peers.
-Laggard companies score in the bottom 10% relative to their local peers, and belong to one of the major indices where they applied the screen.
-Since most governance codes are implemented on a comply-or-explain basis, they engaged with these companies to understand their reasons for the laggard score status.
-In the event companies were unable to provide effective explanations for their noncompliance or have not made evident progress to improve their practices, State Street held them accountable by taking voting action against the independent leader of the board standing for election.
+Since the 2020 proxy season, State Street started taking action against board members at companies in the S&P 500, FTSE 350, ASX 100, TOPIX 100, and STOXX 600 indices that are laggards based on R-Factor scores and that cannot articulate how they plan to improve their score.

+\\In 2020, State Street's team implemented a proactive screen to identify portfolio companies in State Street's key markets that do not comply with its country-specific governance codes.
+The screen's methodology centres around the R-Factor Corporate Governance score component (CorpGov), leveraging State Street's proprietary framework to develop insights and drive engagements with companies identified as laggards based on low-ranking scores relative to domestic and global peers.
+Laggard companies score in the bottom 10% relative to local peers, and belong to one of the major indices where State Street applied the screen.
+Since most governance codes are implemented on a comply-or-explain basis, State Street engaged with these companies to understand its reasons for the laggard score status.
+In the event companies were unable to provide effective explanations for their noncompliance or have not made evident progress to improve their practices, they held them accountable by taking voting action against the independent leader of the board standing for election.